Ingratiation: In business

 Seiter conducted a study that looked into the effect of ingratiation tactics on tipping behavior in the restaurant business.
 The study was done at two restaurants in Northern Utah, and the participant pool was 94 dining parties of 2 people each, equaling 188 participants in total.
 In order to ensure that the person paying the bill was complimented, the experimenters were told to genuinely compliment both members of the party.
 The data was collected by two female communication students, both the age of 22, who worked part-time as waitresses.

 The results of the experiment supported the initial hypothesis that customers receiving compliments on their choice of dish would tip larger amounts than customers who received no compliment after ordering.
 A one-way ANOVA test was performed, and this test found significant differences in tipping behavior between the two conditions.
 Customers who received compliments left larger tips (M = 18.94) than those who were not the recipients of ingratiation tactics (M = 16.41).

 Treadway, Ferris, Duke, Adams, and Thatcher wanted to explore how the role of subordinate ingratiation and political skill on supervisors’ impressions and ratings of interpersonal facilitation.
 Specifically, the researchers wanted to see if political skill and ingratiation interact in the business setting.
 "Political skill refer to the ability to exercise influence through the use of persuasion, manipulation, and negotiation" They hypothesized that employees who used high rates of ingratiation, and had low levels of political skill would have motivations more easily detectable by their supervisors.
 Treadway et al. found that ingratiation was only effective if the motivation was not discovered by the supervisor.
-In addition, the researchers found that when supervisors rating of an employees use of ingratiation increased, their rating of an employees use of interpersonal facilitation decreased.
+In addition, the researchers found that when supervisors rating of an employee's use of ingratiation increased, their rating of an employee's use of interpersonal facilitation decreased.